davidje13/koth-webplayer/README.md

 # koth-webplayer

-This is a work-in-progress framework for Javascript-based King-of-the-Hill competitions.
+This is a framework for Javascript-based King-of-the-Hill competitions.

-See it in action:
+## See it in Action

 * https://davidje13.github.io/koth-webplayer/formic.htm
   (test implementation based on the existing [Formic Functions - Ant Queen of the Hill Contest](https://codegolf.stackexchange.com/q/135102/8927) challenge)